-- 20. (1) The issue to the public of copies of a work is an act restricted by the copyright in every description of copyright work. - (2) References in this Part to the issue to the public of copies of a work are to - - (a) the act of putting into circulation in Brunei Darussalam copies not previously put into circulation in Brunei Darussalam by or with the consent of the copyright owner; and - (b) the act of putting into circulation outside Brunei Darussalam copies not previously put into circulation in Brunei Darussalam or elsewhere, except that, in relation to sound recordings, films and computer programs, the restricted act of issuing copies to the public includes any rental of copies to the public.
+20. (1) The issue to the public of copies of a work is an act restricted by the copyright in every description of copyright work.

+(2) References in this Part to the issue to the public of copies of a work are to the act of putting into circulation copies not previously put into circulation, whether in Brunei Darussalam or elsewhere, and not to - except that, in relation to sound recordings, films and computer programs, the restricted act of issuing copies to the public includes any rental of copies to the public.